 To unravel the differences even further, Dragana Nesic, a product manager at Plaky, emphasizes how product and project manager respectively place focus on product strategy and project delivery:

 “Product managers are focused on the product itself, on the product strategy and product roadmap (and making sure the roadmap is aligned with the strategy), tracking metrics, and making sure the product as a product market fit.

 “Project managers are mainly focused on project delivery: whether everything is being developed as per the defined scope and inside the aligned timelines, whether there are any bottlenecks, and whether anyone needs help in understanding or delivering their tasks.”

 Can a product manager be a project manager?

-However, taking on the workload of both roles at once will inevitably compromise some of the responsibilities that are expected from people in these positions.
+So, taking on the workload of both roles at once may compromise some of the responsibilities that are expected from people in these positions.

 While the roles of project managers and product managers are different, the two often work together.

-Therefore, it is important that their organization uses a management platform that supports both of their needs by offering the following features:
+Therefore, it is important that their organization uses a management platform that supports both of their needs by offering features such as:

 - Task management,

 - Progress tracking,